Skip to main content

 deploio.296dc8b.ingressnginx.nineapis.ch has address 178.209.59.205

-In that case you will need to create a DNS A record with the following content at your provider:
+In that case, create a DNS A record with the following content at your provider:

 example.org A 178.209.59.205

-After the created DNS entry fully propagated you will be able to access your application at https://<your-custom-hostname>.
-Please be aware that propagation might take some time to finish.
+After the DNS entry fully propagates, you can access your application at https://<your-custom-hostname>.
+Propagation might take some time.